Sign Up

 • Obstacles on the floor

-If a patient falls, ask the patient if they are okay.
-Check for bleeding.
-If the patient is injured, in pain, or cannot move part of their body, call 911 immediately (Healthy Transfers, 2019).
+If a patient falls, ensure they are still conscious.
+If they are conscious, ask the patient if they are okay and if they can get up on their own.
+If the patient is injured, in pain, or cannot move part or all of their body, call 911 immediately (Centers for Disease Control and Prevention, 2024a).

 If the patient thinks they can get up, bring a chair close to the patient.
-Ask the patient to roll onto their side and get on their knees.
-Next, ask the patient to support himself with the chair while he stands up.
-Do not attempt to lift the patient by yourself (Healthy Transfers, 2019).
+Ask them to roll onto their side and get on their knees.
+Next, ask the patient to support themself with the chair while they stand up.
+Do not attempt to lift the patient by yourself (Centers for Disease Control and Prevention, 2024a).

-Devices that assist in caring for and moving patients are (Galinsky & Burnett, 2010):
+According to Fray & Davis (2023), devices that assist in caring for and moving patients include:

 • Rolling toileting and shower chairs